Iran–Iraq War: Strategic situation in 1984

-1985–86: Offensives and retreats
+1985–86 Iraqi offensives

 By 1985, Iraqi armed forces were receiving financial support from Saudi Arabia, Kuwait, and other Persian Gulf states, and were making substantial arms purchases from the Soviet Union, China, and France.
 For the first time since early 1980, Saddam launched new offensives.

 On 6 January 1986, the Iraqis launched an offensive attempting to retake Majnoon Island.
-However, they were quickly bogged down into a stalemate against 200,000 Iranian infantrymen, reinforced by amphibious divisions.
+They were quickly bogged down into a stalemate against 200,000 Iranian infantrymen, reinforced by amphibious divisions.
 However, they managed to gain a foothold in the southern part of the island.

-Iraq also carried out another "war of the cities" between 12 and 14 March, hitting up to 158 targets in over 30 towns and cities, including Tehran.
+Iraq also carried out another war of the cities between 12 and 14 March, hitting up to 158 targets in over 30 towns and cities, including Tehran.
 Iran responded by launching 14 Scud missiles for the first time, purchased from Libya.
 More Iraqi air attacks were carried out in August, resulting in hundreds of additional civilian casualties.
-Iraqi attacks against both Iranian and neutral oil tankers in Iranian waters continued, with Iraq carrying out 150 airstrikes using French bought Super Etendard and Mirage F-1 jets as well as Super Frelon helicopters, armed with Exocet missiles.
+Iraqi attacks against both Iranian and neutral oil tankers in Iranian waters continued, with Iraq carrying out 150 airstrikes using French-bought Super Etendard and Mirage F-1 jets as well as Super Frelon helicopters, armed with Exocet missiles.